Derivation of the kinematic equations

 From this,

-We have two velocities, the initial velocity, $v_0$ and final velocity, $v$.
-If you add them and divide by 2, you get another equation for average velocity:
+We have two velocities, the initial velocity $v_0$ and the final velocity $v$.
+If you add them and divide by 2, you get another expression for the average velocity:

 $\boxed{\Delta x=\dfrac{1}{2}(v_0+v)t}$.